jiangziyan-693/Yolov5-Course-Design/README.md

 ## Resize the Origin Images

 First, we resize the images that we take to 640*640, to make it sutiable for the following task, you could see the code in script `resize_images.py`.
 You could use it by just changing the data location.

+## Use LabelImg to label the data

+To change the origin images to annotations, we use the tool `LabelImg` to mark the data, the code is in the folder `labelimg`.